vishalvaka/SoloRAG/README.md

 ### Test Suite Overview
 The test suite is located in `app/tests/` and covers the following components:

-*   `test_api.py`: Tests the FastAPI endpoints.
-It ensures that the `/query` endpoint handles valid requests correctly, rejects invalid ones (e.g., empty questions), and returns the expected JSON structure.
+*   `test_api.py`: Tests the FastAPI endpoints, including `/query` and `/query/stream` (used by Streamlit).
+Ensures valid/invalid requests are handled, and that streaming responses are compatible with the UI.
 *   `test_retrieval.py`: Unit tests the retrieval logic.
 It verifies that the retriever correctly finds relevant document chunks from the FAISS index and handles cases with no matching context.
 *   `test_prompt.py`: Unit tests the prompt generation logic.
 It checks that the final prompt sent to the LLM is correctly formatted based on the retrieved context.
 *   `test_ollama_client.py`: Unit tests the asynchronous Ollama client.
 It mocks the `httpx` library to ensure the client correctly sends requests, handles successful responses, and manages retries upon failure.
-*   `test_streaming.py`: Verifies `/query/stream` behaviour and logging events.
+*   `test_streaming.py`: Verifies `/query/stream` behaviour, streaming output, and logging events.
+*   `test_streamlit_app.py`: Tests Streamlit integration, including environment variable handling, backend connectivity, endpoint construction, and UI compatibility with the backend API.
+*   `test_docker_setup.py`: Verifies Docker Compose, Dockerfile, and entrypoint script structure, required environment variables, artifact mounting, and build/run command structure.

+> **Note:** The Streamlit tests are skipped if Streamlit is not installed in your environment.

 ---